 - From the Credentials list, select credentials for the account that has permissions described in section Permissions.
 You can select a credentials record that uses the password authentication method or credentials record that uses the Identity/Pubkey authentication method.

 The account you selected must have the home directory created on the Linux server.

 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right to add the credentials.
 For more information, see Managing Credentials.

-If you add a Linux server with single-use credentials, the folder with the repository must be accessible for accounts with user permissions (and not only root).
+If you add a Linux server with single-use credentials, consider the following:

 - To configure SSH settings, click Advanced.
 This option becomes available after you have entered your credentials.
 In the SSH Settings window:

 - In the Service console connection section, specify an SSH timeout.
 By default, the SSH timeout is set to 20000 ms. If a task targeted at the Linux server is inactive after the specified timeout, Veeam Backup & Replication will automatically terminate the task.